nbarba/pyCogMod/README.md

 $ ant   # this will compile the code and fill out the /bin folder with the class files.
 $ java -cp ./bin/:/path/to/jess.jar engine/RuleEngine 2x+8=12  #alternatively, type ant -Dequation=2x+8=12 run
 ```
 where *2x+8=12* is the equation you want to solve (i.e. tha task).
-You should see something like this in the output:
+The output will be a solution displayed on the provided interface, together with a solution graph that has all the necessary steps to solve the problem.
+E.g. for the problem *2x+8=12* you should see something like this in the output:
 ```
 -----Cognitive Model Testing------
 Solving equation 2x+8=12...